TJ Friedl Preview, Player Props: Reds vs. Blue Jays

-The Cincinnati Reds, including TJ Friedl and his .526 slugging percentage over his past 10 games, take on starting pitcher Jose Berrios and the Toronto Blue Jays at Great American Ball Park, Friday at 6:40 PM ET.
+After hitting .263 with a double, a triple, a home run, two walks and five RBI in his past 10 games, TJ Friedl and the Cincinnati Reds face the Toronto Blue Jays (who will hand the ball to Chris Bassitt) at 6:40 PM ET on Saturday.

-In his most recent game, he had three hits (going 3-for-5) against the Guardians.
+In his previous game he had a hitless showing (0-for-4) against the Blue Jays.

 TJ Friedl Game Info & Props vs. the Blue Jays